Oxneria ussuriensis: Description

 Oxneria ussuriensis has a deep orange to orange-yellow rosette-like thallus that has a diameter of 4–8 mm.
-The individual lobes comprising the thallus are 1.5–2 mm long, and have a width that ranges from 0.3–0.7 mm in the narrowest parts to 1 mm in the widest parts.
+The individual lobes comprising the thallus are 1.5–2 mm long, and have a width that ranges from 0.3 to 0.7 mm in the narrowest parts to 1 mm in the widest parts.
 The terminal parts of the lobes sometimes branch out to form secondary lobes or lobules.
 The underside of the lobes are covered with bluish-greyish soredia.
 Individual soredia are irregularly elongated and have a diameter from 20 to 50 μm; sometimes soredia aggregate into larger structures (consoredia) that are irregularly rounded with a diameter of 60–70 μm.

 The apothecia made by Oxneria ussuriensis are lecanorine in form with a diameter of 0.6–1.7 mm and a bright orange disc that is either flat or somewhat concave.
 Ascospores have a narrow ellipsoidal shape and dimensions of 9–23 by 5.5–10 μm.

 Xanthomendoza huculica, found in Ukraine, is somewhat similar in appearance and morphology to Oxneria ussuriensis, but X. huculica has a larger thallus (up to 3 cm wide) made of larger lobes (2.5–7 mm long and 0.3–0.7 mm wide), and its spores have a smaller length range (10–17 μm) and are thinner (5–7 μm).